XHFAJ-FM

 XHFAJ-FM (91.3 FM) is a Mexican radio station in Mexico City.
 The station is owned by Grupo Radio Centro and carries a contemporary hit radio format known as Alfa 91.3.

 XHFAJ-FM broadcasts in HD.
-The transmitter is located atop a tower in La Mesa/Villa Alpina site at the outskirts west of Mexico City.
+The transmitter is located in La Mesa/Villa Alpina in Naucalpan, at the outskirts west of Mexico City.

 History

 The station began broadcasting in 1968, as Radio Sinfonía de México airing classical music.
 In 1973, it was sold to the concessionaire of XEQK-AM and began simulcasting that station.

 After being sold again to Radio Programas de México, the station was relaunched on September 13, 1986, with its current name, airing then-current music in English.

 Alfa 91.3 was created by Clemente Serna Barrera of Radio Programas de México (RPM).
 Its forerunners included Martha Debayle, Rocío Barbabosa, Edward "Fast Eddie" Muller, Eduardo Vallarta, Claudia Arellano, and Luisa Carrandi.

 In April 1990, Alfa 91.3 was present at the inauguration of the Cabo Wabo in Baja California, Mexico, obtaining an exclusive interview with Van Halen and their new vocalist back then, Sammy Hagar, who was replacing David Lee Roth.

 In June of that same year, Alfa made the first simulcast of the Knebworth Festival concert in England, live for 12 continuous hours, with the original audio of the concert being played on Mexican airwaves and exclusive interviews with the likes of Paul McCartney and Eric Clapton, among others.

 In January 1991, Alfa 91.3 was present during the Rock in Rio II Festival, where concerts were broadcast from Maracanã Stadium with Guns and Roses, George Michael, New Kids on the Block, Billy Idol, Megadeth and many more bands.
 Alfa 91.3 produced daily news flashes from Rio de Janeiro, direct live, with all the details of what was going on.

 Alfa 91.3 FM was the first station in Mexico City to broadcast a Top 40 format with a proven radio formula that had an impact on ratings back then thanks to a man by the name of Bruce Miller Earle.
 The slogan that was used from 1990 to 1993, was "Radio Bang!", causing concern among the stations that dominated the airwaves like WFM 96.9, led by Alejandro González Iñárritu and Rock 101.
 Alfa 91.3 held the top Nielsen positions at the time and was also the first station in Mexico City to broadcast jingles in English.

 Alfa 91.3 paved the way for commercial radio in Mexico.
 Alfa was the first station to carry out live remote controls from concerts, restaurants, shopping centers, universities and different beaches throughout Mexico.
 Alfa had a mobile unit that was capable of transmitting from anywhere in Mexico.
 It is thanks to this mobile unit that dozens of live remote controls were carried out from the Palacio de los Deportes where the first concerts were given in Mexico City in the early 90s, with the likes of Sting, INXS, Metallica, MC Hammer, and many more.